This authentic German Apfelkuchen (apple cake) recipe features a moist custard cake topped with tender fresh baked apples.

 - Measuring spoons

-- Knife & cutting board
+- Paring knife & cutting board

 - Springform pan (9 inch)

+?
 How to Make German Apple Custard Cake

 First, preheat your oven to 400F/200C.

 Then make the cake base.
-To do this you’ll need a large mixing bowl (I love this set – I use them every day in my cooking and baking).
+To do this you’ll need a large bowl (I love this set – I use them every day in my cooking and baking).
 Add the flour, sugar, baking powder, salt, and nutmeg.
 Use a whisk to mix the dry ingredients together.

 Then cut the cold butter into small pieces, add it to the flour, and use your fingers to work it into the flour to fine crumbs.